 And this reason is not just SERP visibility and traffic.
 These are just ways to achieve different goals.

 Each piece of content should have its purpose beyond SEO.
 You need to do something with the traffic you get.
 Do you want to:

 - support your pillar page?

-And I’m not talking about the obvious stuff, like trying to rank for “YouTube video downloader” if you’re in a car rental business just because it’s a popular keyword.
+There’s no point in trying to rank for “YouTube video downloader” if you’re in a car rental business just because it’s a popular keyword.

 I’ll show you what I mean.